 Add important points when needed, but ask others in the room for their input as well.
 You'll get a more diverse array of opinions and probably discover something you hadn't thought about before.

-A common gripe about meetings is the inability to hear a person in the room or online that's speaking.
+A common gripe about meetings is the inability to hear a person in the room or online who's speaking.
 You shouldn't have to strain your ears to try to pick up on someone's valuable points.
 Speaking in a clear and confident voice allows everyone to hear you and have the meeting run on time.
 You'll save others time without having to repeat yourself.

 Speaking loudly also projects confidence, communicating to others that the ideas expressed are solid.
 But, don't shout.
 Seriously.
 Protecting your colleagues' eardrums should be your priority.